wire-elements/modal/README.md

     }
 }
 ```

+The parameters are also passed to the `mount` method on the modal component.

 ## Opening a child modal
 From an existing modal you can use the exact same event and a child modal will be created: